 (Please note: All of our market research and data is taken from eBay, as this is the most common way to sell a Game Boy.
 Information is accurate as of November 2020, and we will update this article on a monthly basis to keep you updated and to reflect on the fluctuation of prices.
 All prices are based in USD.
 Refurbished console listings may contain seller modified goods with updated hardware.
 Please check both listings and selling information thoroughly before purchase.)

-How Much Is An Original Game Boy DMG Worth?
+How Much Is A Game Boy Worth?

 The very first Game Boy, the DMG, is still considered as the golden grandaddy of portable gaming.
 The DMG, or ‘Dot Matrix Game’ console is the handheld that started it all and is still used as a base design for many of the best retro handhelds that arrive at Retro Dodo towers.